NadaYasser05/Web-Dev/README.md

 # Web-Dev
 Repo for web dev wesbites

-# My Website
+# AccountaBuddy
-A simple HTML website highlighting our project
+A simple HTML website highlighting our project.
+AccountaBuddy is a website designed to help students get ahead of their goals and stay on track with mental wellness, time management, productivity, and career plans.
+Get one step closer to achieving your dreams with simple tracking and real accountability.

 # Features
 - Responsive Design